graalvm/taming-build-time-initialization/README.md

 ### Faster Startup via Heap Snapshotting

 When a class is initialized at image build time its static fields are saved to the image heap in the generated executable.
-When the application starts up, this saved heap is mapped into memory.
+When the application starts up, this saved heap is mapped into memory with almost no overhead.

 #### Parse Configuration at Build Time